 When I arrived home clutching the latest addition to the arsenal, I sat down and read the enclosed leaflet which had a list of possible side effects ranging from a rash to bladder cancer!
 At that point I decided, no more!
 My doctors approach was just to keep sending me away with the usual advice “Loose some weight, get more exercise, stay away from sweets…oh and a low fat diet is the best policy, with plenty of wholegrain food to fill you up”.

 So I went online and did some research and there it was!, how a low carb diet can help with weight loss and control blood sugar.
-Well the rest is history (nearly two years) and I am back to the weight I was when I was at University and I am no longer on any medications for the diabetes, which my doctor reluctantly removed in case my blood sugars went too low.
+Well the rest is history (nearly five years) and I am back to the weight I was when I was at University and I am no longer on any medications for the diabetes, which my doctor reluctantly removed in case my blood sugars went too low.
 He was at a loss to explain the outcome and said “Well this is all looking good but I suggest you take a Statin (no way!) and you will probably need to start the drugs again when you stop this diet.
 Like I’m gonna stop?
 I love it!

 I am sure you have heard stories such as these many times, the internet is full of them but for me it didn’t stop there.
 At 57 I had dodged the diabetic “bullet” and my lust for information on health and nutrition has become an obsession.
 I pour over lectures, books, documentaries, medical papers, articles and more to find nuggets of nutritional knowledge to enhance my road to real health.